-DNP has made recent progress in reaching out to regional administrative levels by instituting regional REDD+ centres in order to better support the development of REDD+ strategy in the country.
-The main purpose of the regional centers is to provide links between authorities and local people on the issues of forest and climate change.
-The centers were established first to oversee the reduction of GHG emissions from forests within Thailand, and to increase the forest carbon stock within the country.
-Currently, 9 regional REDD+ centers have been established in the following provinces: Chanthaburi (eastern); Kanchanaburi (western); Phatthalung (southern); Sakon Nakorn (northeastern); Loei (northeastern); Phitsanulok (central); Phrae (northern); Tak (northern); Chiangmai (northern).
+DNP has made recent progress in reaching out to regional administrative levels by instituting REDD+ local offices at regional level in order to better support the development of REDD+ strategy in the country.
+The main purpose of the REDD+ Local Offices is to provide links between authorities and local people on the issues of forest and climate change.

+The local offices were established first to oversee the reduction of GHG emissions from forests within Thailand, and to increase the forest carbon stock within the country.
+Currently, 9 REDD+ local offices have been established in the following provinces:

+Chanthaburi (eastern); Kanchanaburi (western); Phatthalung (southern); Sakon Nakorn (northeastern); Loei (northeastern); Phitsanulok (central); Phrae (northern); Tak (northern); Chiangmai (northern).

 Thailand established the National Committee on Climate Change Policy (NCCC) chaired by the Prime Minister or The Deputy Prime Minister and the members which are from both public and private sectors.
-Under the NCCC, Five sub-committees in charge of the technical, negotiation and coordination on issues related to climate change were established, namely 1) Sub-Committee on Climate Change Policy and Planning Integration 2) Sub-Committee on Climate Change Knowledge and Database 3) Sub-Committee on Climate Change Negotiation and International Cooperation 4) Sub-Committee on Action for Climate Empowerments and Public Relations 5) Sub-Committee on Climate Change Law (Figure 1).
+Under the NCCC, Five sub-committees in charge of the technical, negotiation and coordination on issues related to climate change were established, namely 1) Sub-Committee on Climate Change Policy and Planning Integration 2) Sub-Committee on Climate Change Knowledge and Database 3) Sub-Committee Change Negotiation and International on Climate Cooperation 4) Sub-Committee on Action for Climate Empowerments and Public Relations 5) Sub-Committee on Climate Change Law (Figure 1).
 It is envisaged that this CC structure will contribute to the effective implementation of REDD+ readiness.